Eddy Palacci

-Edmond Vita Palacci (1931–2016), generally known as "Eddy Palacci," was a French-Israeli chemical engineer and author, whose memoirs recount his survival in Occupied France during World War II and help for the French Resistance.
+Edmond Vita Palacci (אדי פלאצ'י; 9 February 1931 – 29 October 2016), generally known as Eddy Palacci, was a French-Israeli chemical engineer and author, whose memoirs recount his survival in Occupied France during World War II and help for the French Resistance.

 Background

-Edmond Vita Palacci was born on February 9, 1931, in Paris.
+Edmond Vita Palacci was born on 9 February 1931 in Paris.
 In the mid-1930s, he traveled with his family to Cairo, where they hoped his Egyptian-born father would recover from illness.
 In the summer of 1939, weeks before Nazi Germany invaded Poland, Palacci's mother sent him home to her parents in Paris.

 Occupied France

 The German invasion of Poland in September 1939 marked the beginning of World War II.
 In Paris, his maternal grandfather decided the war would not last long and that his grandson should stay in Paris rather than return to Cairo, where his mother, father, and sister remained.

 When the Nazi attacked France in 1940, his grandparents fled south with him but soon returned to Paris.
-He experienced anti-semitism in school during the rest of the occupation.
+He experienced antisemitism in school during the rest of the occupation.
 By 1942, he had to wear a yellow star in public.
 Seven members of his family were rounded up and deported to the Vel d'Hiv.
 Meanwhile, his father Isaac ("Iska") Palacci died in Cairo in early 1940.

 French Resistance

 When the Gestapo started a hunt for Jews in Paris, his grandparents decided to hide Palacci on a farm in Les Essarts-le-Roi, near Rambouillet, outside Paris.
 He spent the rest of the war there (January–September 1944), where he wound up supporting the French Resistance, as detailed in his memoir.

 Palacci's interaction with the French Resistance began in June 1943 in Paris, when he overheard a secret "Ventriloque" ("Ventriloquist") transmission on a friend's crystal radio set.
 At Essarts-le-Roi, he discovered three officers–British, Canadian, and American–on the scene to sabotage railway.
 They give him a nightly assignment: listen to Ventriloque for messages.
 Ignorant of their meaning, Palacci shared the messages with the officers.
 Over time, they gave him more specific instructions.
 Finally, in June 1944, they told him to listen for Paul Verlaine's poem "Chanson d'automne" ("Autumn Song"), whose first verse contained a signal.
-On June 5, he heard the second line started "Bercent mon cœur d'une langueur monotone" ("Lull my heart with monotonous languor"): the original reads "Blessent mon cœur d'une langueur monotone" ("Wound my heart with monotonous languor").
+On 5 June, he heard the second line started "Bercent mon cœur d'une langueur monotone" ("Lull my heart with monotonous languor"): the original reads "Blessent mon cœur d'une langueur monotone" ("Wound my heart with monotonous languor").
 He noted the change to the officers, who went into action.
 The next day, June 6, 1944, was D-Day, the first day of the Normandy landings.